treeverse/lakeFS/docs/howto/garbage-collection.md

 ## Beta: Deleting uncommitted objects

+Note: Uncommitted GC is in Beta mode.
+Users should read this manual carefully and take precautions before applying the actual delete ("sweep"), like copying the marked objects.
+{: .note }

 Deletion of objects that were never committed was always a difficulty for lakeFS, see [#1933](https://github.com/treeverse/lakeFS/issues/1933) for more details.
 Examples for objects that will be collected as part of the uncommitted GC job: